o-rostami/fintech/README.md

 The postman collection including test of every request exists with the name of `fintech.postman_collection` as curl

+# Build docker image

+just run this command to build corresponding image `docker build -t fintech-app .`

+# Run docker image

+run this command `docker run -it -p 8080:8080 fintech-app`

-# Run Project as Spring boot with mysql installed
+# Run docker compose

-make sure you have mysql in your machine and then run project, check the url on
+run this command `docker-compose up`  and check the url on
 browser: http://localhost:8080/swagger-ui/index.html to see all implemented apis